Household recycling centres

 There are many ways to donate, reuse or dispose of non-household waste.
 Use the SCRAP code to make sure your waste is dealt with properly.

-- Hire a skip - there are many varieties of skip and bag services available to hire.
+There are many varieties of skip and bag services available to hire.
 Fees for non-household waste in Buckinghamshire are relatively low, but can add up in a large project.
 Skip hire maybe cheaper.
 Following the SCRAP code to make sure your waste is disposed of correctly.

-- Pay a contractor to dispose of your waste - You can ask any contractor working on your home to take waste with them.
+You can ask any contractor working on your home to take waste with them.
 They may charge for this but it may be less expensive than visiting the household recycling centre.
 Follow the SCRAP code to make sure your contractor disposes of waste correctly.